-Figure 5 shows an example of the curve-fitting for the 19th of February, whereas Fig. 6 shows the daily amplitudes of the harmonics throughout the observational period.
+Figure 5 shows an example of the curve-fitting for 19 February, whereas Fig. 6 shows the daily amplitudes of the harmonics throughout the observational period.
 Figure 5a shows the observed and fitted curve for this day.
 The double high water on the morning tide is clearly shown and the fitted curve reproduces this.
-There is no double high water in the afternoon,

-- in either the observed or fitted tide.
-The fitted curve is not perfect, however, due to, e.g., meteorological effects, seiches, and 15 instrument noise.
+There is no double high water in the afternoon, in either the observed or fitted tide.
+The fitted curve is not perfect, however, due to for instance meteorological effects, seiches, and instrument noise.
 Most importantly, there is a double low water in the fitted curve, which is not seen in the observations.
 Figure 5b shows the nature of the harmonics which sum to give the fitted curve on this day.
-The semi-diurnal harmonic, D2, has the largest amplitude, followed by D1, then D6 and finally D4.
+The semi-diurnal harmonic, D2, has the largest amplitude, followed by D1, then D6, and finally D4.
 The low water in the D6 curve is close to the high water in the D2 curve, a requirement for the formation of double high waters.
-In contrast, the amplitude of D4 is smaller than D6 and its phase - is not optimal: the low in D4 occurs about 2 hours after the semi-diurnal high water in Fig. 5b (see also Fig. 6).
-The fact that there is a double high water in the morning of the 19th, but not in the afternoon, can be explained by the effect of the D1 tide.
-The diurnal tide is rising in the morning and falling in the afternoon (Fig. 5b and Fig. 6).
+In contrast, the amplitude of D4 is smaller than D6 and its phase is not optimal - the low in D4 occurs about 2 h after the semidiurnal high water in Fig. 5b (see also Fig. 6).

+The fact that there is a double high water in the morning of 19 February, but not in the afternoon, can be explained by the effect of the D1 tide.
+The diurnal tide is rising in the morning and falling in the afternoon (Figs. 5b and 6).
 This has the effect of pushing the time of high water forwards in time in the morning, towards noon, and dragging it backwards in time, also towards noon, in the afternoon.
-The time interval between the two high waters produced by D2 and D1 together is therefore less than
+The time interval between the two high waters produced by D2 and D1 together is therefore less than 12.5 h.
+It is thus possible for the low tide in D6 to be close to the high tide in D1 and D2 in the morning, but not so close in the afternoon.
+In fact, the time interval